 Research-Based Instructional Strategies (RBIS)

 Bluebonnet Learning, created by the Texas Education Agency (TEA), offers instructional materials rooted in evidence-based research to enhance teaching effectiveness and improve student comprehension.
 Fully compliant with the Texas Essential Knowledge and Skills (TEKS), these resources provide educators with engaging tools to promote student achievement at all grade levels.
-Recently, the State Board of Education (SBOE) endorsed TEA's request for Texas-produced textbooks, Bluebonnet Learning, as the official curriculum for public schools.
-Explore how Bluebonnet Learning’s state-developed instructional materials can transform the teaching and learning experience in your school.
+Recently, Bluebonnet Learning instructional materials have been approved through the Instructional Materials Review and Approval (IMRA) process by the State Board of Education (SBOE).
+Bluebonnet Learning Seeks to Address the Most

 Strong Foundations (SF) and LASO